kaboc/dart_errflow/README.md

 ## Motivation

-I made this package because I found it cumbersome to handle exceptions:
+I made this package because I found it hard to handle exceptions:

 - An app stops on an exception if it is not caught.
 - It is sometimes unclear if an exception has already been caught somewhere.